 Recipe conserv. rosar. borag. bugloss. pomorum citri conditorum, ana unciam mediam).
 Spec. electu(ar.) de gemmis frigidi scrupulos jj. corall. rub. dragm. mediam, margaritarum scrupulum medium, quinque lapid. preciosorum ana grana v. misce cum vino granatorum q. s. fiat mixtura.
 (A3v)

-Recent research suggests that the Hantavirus Pulmonary Syndrome may be related to the historical sudor anglicus, with which it shares symptoms and characteristics.
+Recent research suggests that the Hantavirus Pulmonary Syndrome may be related to the historical sudor anglicus, with which it shares symptoms and characteristics, though it is argued that a true hantavirus is not transmissible between humans.
+(There are cases where the Andes virus has been transmitted between humans in Chile and Peru.)
 Withal a most curious eyewitness account of one of the most mysterious and swiftly fatal of all epidemic diseases to strike Renaissance Europe.
-No copies in US libraries; three copies of two editions (both 1529) in institutional collections abroad (BL, UB Munich, UB Basel).
+One copy of another edition in US libraries (a Worms imprint of the same year, held at the National Library of Medicine); three copies of two editions (both 1529) in institutional collections abroad (BL, UB Munich, UB Basel).

 Nuremberg: Johann Petreius, 1529.